 I dig my fists into my hips, ready to argue, but Lenka spells it out for me.

 “Germans aren’t the only ones who hate Jews.
-The more we look like Jews, the less we look like them.
-And if we look less like them, maybe we are less like them.
-It’s easier to hate people who aren’t like you.”
+If people think we look different from them, it’s easier to believe we are different.
+And if we’re different, it’s easier to hate us.”

 “Who is them?”
 I ask.